 Types of Heroin Addiction Treatment

 Levels of heroin addiction treatment might vary depending upon a person’s unique needs.
-For instance, the following are types of heroin addiction treatment that address various levels of care:
+For instance, the following are types of treatment that address various levels of care:

-Residential Treatment Facility – Those at this is level of care are participating in treatment all day, every day.
+2. Addiction Treatment – Those at this is level of care are participating in treatment all day, every day.
 They live at a treatment center so that their addiction habits can be treated and transformed.
 At some facilities, daily activities are highly structured, and the primary focus is tending to drug withdrawal, physical well being, and psychological treatment.

-Intensive Outpatient – At this level of care, an individual receives treatment while living at home.
+3. Intensive Outpatient – At this level of care, an individual receives treatment while living at home.
 The amount of time working with professionals is approximately 15-20 hours per week.
-Also, an individual involved at this level of care can maintain sufficient daily functioning and does not possess any threats to his or her physical health.
+Also, an individual involved in intensive outpatient care can maintain sufficient daily functioning and does not possess any threats to his or her physical health.

-Outpatient – An individual may need support with his or her addiction, but it is not severe enough to require admittance to a residential treatment center.
+4. Outpatient – An individual may need support with his or her addiction, but it is not severe enough to require admittance to an addiction treatment center.
 He or she receives various forms of treatment in the community, by attending 12-step meetings, for instance, and participating in other forms of addiction help.

 Depending upon the level of care that a person is participating in, there will be various forms of treatment.
-For instance, a residential treatment center provides a level of care requiring live-in participation and, as mentioned above, participation in recovery-oriented activities for most of each day.
-Residential treatment and other levels of treatment may include the following as part of their treatment program for heroin addiction:
+For instance, the Lakehouse Recovery Center provides a level of care requiring live-in participation and, as mentioned above, participation in recovery-oriented activities for most of each day.
+Addiction treatment and other levels of treatment may include the following as part of their heroin addiction treatment:

-Medication Treatment – Medication is not considered to be a cure for addiction.
+4. Medication Treatment – Medication is not considered to be a cure for addiction.
 Instead, medication is used during detox to ease the symptoms of withdrawal and to help someone avoid the temptations of cravings.
 Depending on the addiction, various forms of medication are used.
-For instance, Suboxone is a popular drug to help with healing from a heroin addiction.
+For instance, Suboxone is a popular drug to help with treatment for heroin addiction.

 However, when treatment is thorough and when there is a network of support surrounding an individual’s sobriety, then there’s a good chance that he or she can get sober and stay that way.